Phosphates, Algae, and Chlorine Demand

 "Phosphate removers should not be used to clear an existing algae bloom since the oxidation of algae will release additional orthophosphate.
 Use them after clearing algae from a pool."

-In other words, a solid one-two punch to clear an existing algae bloom is to shock with chlorine, and follow it up with a phosphate remover like PR-10,000.
-Chlorine kills the algae, and phosphate remover wipes out the orthophosphate so the next generation does not have that critical nutrient to grow.
+A solid one-two punch to clear an existing algae bloom is to shock with chlorine and follow it up with a phosphate remover like PR-10,000.
+Chlorine kills the algae, and phosphate remover wipes out the orthophosphate.
+Kill the colony once, not every 3-8 hours until you run out of free chlorine.

-If you experience higher chlorine demand when fighting algae and high phosphates, we hope this article simplified the science behind it.
+If you experience higher chlorine demand with high phosphates, we hope this article simplified the science behind it.
 Phosphates are just one piece of the puzzle, and a critical piece indeed.
-Reducing them can be beneficial, especially when you're dealing with elevated levels of CYA.
+Reducing phosphates is beneficial, especially when you're dealing with elevated levels of CYA.